 The events in the Hexathlon and their key physical demands are detailed in the following table:

-Speed and strength (power) are of vital importance, and so it seems reasonable to conclude that a successful combined eventer must be fast and strong.
+Speed and strength (power) are of vital importance.
+So it seems reasonable to conclude that a successfully combined eventer must be fast and robust.
 The predominant requirements of the pentathlete are mobility, skill, speed and explosive strength.

 For younger athletes (13 to 15) during the years of early training, athletes should work on the simple disciplines, ones that are more 'natural' to learn, such as sprinting, hurdling, long jump and high jump.